oVirt/ovirt-site/source/documentation/draftinstallationguide.html.md

         done;

 8.  **Copy the repository configuration file to client system** Copy the repository configuration file to the `/etc/yum.repos.d/` directory on every system that you want to connect to this software repository.
-For example: Red Hat Enterprise Virtualization Manager system(s), all Red Hat Enterprise Linux virtualization hosts, and all Red Hat Enterprise Linux virtual machines.
+For example: oVirt system(s), all Red Hat Enterprise Linux virtualization hosts, and all Red Hat Enterprise Linux virtual machines.

-Now that your client systems have been configured to use your local repository, you can proceed with management server, virtualization host, and virtual machine installation as documented in the Red Hat Enterprise Virtualization product documentation.
+Now that your client systems have been configured to use your local repository, you can proceed with management server, virtualization host, and virtual machine installation as documented in the oVirt product documentation.
 Instead of installing packages from Red Hat Network, you can install them from your newly created local repository.

 <div class="alert alert-info">
 **Note:** You can also provide the software repository created here to client systems using removable media, such as a portable USB drive.
 To do this, first create the repository using the steps provided, and then: